This blog post was updated on 17 August 2021.

 So, what types of content do you need to translate when embarking on translation for the travel and tourism industry?

-- Brochures: These are very common in the travel and tourism industry.
-Brochures can include descriptions of hotel facilities, along with pictures.
-There is also a big market of travel guides for different holiday locations.
+- Brochures: Although brochures are increasingly being digitalised, these are very predominant in the travel and tourism industry.
+Brochures include descriptions of hotel facilities and package details, along with pictures.
+There is also a big market for travel guides for different holiday locations.
 You should ensure that any brochures are stored as downloadable assets on your website and that they have a small file size in order to aid the speed of download.
+As a lot of holiday shopping is done from mobile and tablet devices, do not forget to ensure they are optimised for different screen sizes.

-- Promotional videos: Videos that include subtitles or a voice-over need a translation workflow.
-A localised video goes that extra step in making your customers feel catered for.
+- Promotional videos: A localised video goes that extra step in making your customers feel catered for.
+Videos that include subtitles or a voice-over can be included in your translation workflow, rather than re-investing in new videos for each market.

 - Email campaigns: Email campaigns include things such as flash offers, newsletters and forms.
 Again, making sure that they are targeted to each region engages customers with higher success rates and reduces bounce rates.

-- Marketing materials and loyalty programmes for recurrent customers: Provide exclusive offers to recurrent customers.
+- Marketing materials and loyalty programmes for recurrent customers: Provide exclusive offers to loyal customers.
 Ensure that any terms and conditions which may apply are localised and applicable for the audience.

 - Photo captions: Translating photo captions improves the user experience as they provide concise information about the product that is being advertised.

 I hope this has given you a useful introduction to translation for the travel and tourism industry.
-For more in-depth information, read my free, full-length guide here.
+For more in-depth information, read the free, full-length guide here.
+The guide covers:

 Barbara Ripoll Sanchez